kapetan3sid/wormhole-docs/tutorials/connect/index.md

 # Connect

 Wormhole Connect makes it simple to link your application to multiple blockchain ecosystems.
 These tutorials will teach you how to integrate Connect into your projects, streamline cross-chain interactions, simplify user onboarding, and deliver a smoother overall experience.
+Bla bla

 ## Tutorials